-Aged 55.
+Aged 56.
 Joined the Company and appointed a Director of the Company in 1981.
 Appointed Deputy Chairman of the Board of Directors in 2005.
 He received a Bachelor Degree of Science in Economics from Wharton School of Business of the University of Pennsylvania.
 He is currently a director of Kam Chan & Company, Limited and Director and General Manager of Tai Sang Bank Limited.
 He is a Director of Hong Kong Chiu Chow Chamber of Commerce.
-He is a member of the Hospital Authority, Deputy Chairman of the Council of the Hong Kong Institute of Education, a member of the Council of Lingnan University, a member of The Chinese University of Hong Kong - C.W.
+He is a member of the Hospital Authority, Deputy Chairman of the Council of the Hong Kong Institute of Education, a member of The Chinese University of Hong Kong - C.W.
 Chu College Committee of Overseers and a member of Elderly Commission.
-He was the Chairman of the 2008/2009 Board of Directors of Tung Wah Group of Hospitals.
-He was also conferred the honour of Chevalier de L'Ordre National du Merite.
-He is the brother of Mr.William Ma Ching Wai, Mr. Alfred Ma Ching Kuen, Ms. Amy Ma Ching Sau, Ms. Katy Ma Ching Man, Ms. Ruth Ma Ching Keung and Mr. Philip Ma Ching Yeung.
+He was the Chairman of the 2008/2009 Board of Directors of Tung Wah Group of Hospital.
+He was conferred the honour of Chevalier de L'Ordre National du Merite.
+He is the brother of Mr. William Ma Ching Wai, Mr. Alfred Ma Ching Kuen, Ms. Amy Ma Ching Sau, Ms. Katy Ma Ching Man, Ms. Ruth Ma Ching Keung and Mr. Philip Ma Ching Yeung.